-It is clear, based on the discussion above, that the PJM capacity auction remains in a state of regulatory uncertainty pending FERC's decision on a replacement rate.
-The IPA will continue to monitor this proceeding and legislative developments and incorporate any necessary responsive adjustments to this Plan or future Plans.
+Based on the discussion above, the PJM capacity auction remains in a state of regulatory uncertainty pending rehearing requests, PJM's compliance filing, and FERC's acceptance of that filing.
+The IPA will continue to monitor this proceeding and legislative developments and incorporate any necessary responsive adjustments to future Plans.